Van Jones: Commentary

 On May 29, 2020, while on CNN's New Day, Jones commented, "It's not the racist white person who is in the Ku Klux Klan that we have to worry about.
 It's the white liberal Hillary Clinton supporter walking her dog in Central Park who would tell you right now, you know, people like that – 'oh, I don't see race, race is no big deal to me, I see us all as the same, I give to charities.
 But the minute she sees a black man who she does not respect or who she has a slight thought against, she weaponized race like she had been trained by the Aryan Nation.", referring to the incident involving Christian Cooper being falsely accused of threatening the life of the unrelated Amy Cooper.
 He went on to say "even the most liberal, well-intentioned white person has a virus in his or her brain that can be activated at an instant."

 In late spring 2020, after the police murder of George Floyd and subsequent worldwide Black Lives Matter rallies, protests and marches, Jones advised the Trump White House on police reform policy.
 In several subsequent media appearances, he praised the president's executive order on police reform.
 A few weeks later, Jones was called out by The Daily Beast for not revealing his behind-the-scenes White House policy consulting work as he touted the policy in his other role as CNN political news pundit.

 In October 2025, Jones was criticized for joking about images of dead children in Gaza and describing their appearance in social media as disinformation serving Iranian and Qatari interests during an appearance on Real Time with Bill Maher.
-Jones apologized, writing that "The suffering of the people of Gaza — especially the children — is not a punch line."
+Jones apologized after social media backlash, writing that "The suffering of the people of Gaza — especially the children — is not a punch line."
 Among the critics of his comment was Maryland Democratic Senator Chris Van Hollen.
-That month, Drop Site News reported that Jones is a mentor for the Karsh Journalism Fellowship, a journalism fellowship founded by journalist Jacki Karsh and her husband Jeff with a stated goal of helping Israel win an "information war".
+That month, Drop Site News reported that Jones is a mentor for the Karsh Journalism Fellowship, a journalism fellowship founded by activist Jacki Karsh and her husband Jeff with a stated goal of helping Israel win an "information war".